r4hul77/3d-gauss-pipeline/ReadMe.md

 ## Notes for Students

-* Run the setup script before doing anything else
+* Run the setup script before doing anything else for the first time
 * Do not manually edit Docker files or environment variables unless instructed
 * Keep all outputs organized within the specified `VIDEO_DIR`
-* If a step fails, do not attempt to skip ahead—debug or ask for help
 * Record any issues or observations for discussion with the research team

 ---